how2kritin/transformers-for-arithmetic/Report.md

 The increased model capacity allowed better memorization of training patterns but not better abstraction of the underlying arithmetic rules.

-The much higher generalization perplexity (301.15 vs 105.80) suggests the larger model is actually more confident in its wrong answers for out-of-distribution examples, indicating possible overfitting.

 ### Changing the number of encoder and decoder layers

 I doubled the number of encoder and decoder layers (from 3 to 6).